 — Massimo (@Rainmaker1973) November 25, 2018

-(7) Plus we need processing and packaging, transport and logistics, and regulations like sell-by dates to ensure the food we eat is safe, and is what it says on the label; see
+(8) Plus we need processing and packaging, transport and logistics, and regulations like sell-by dates to ensure the food we eat is safe, and is what it says on the label; see this brief report.

-— and yes, the @Rainmaker1973 image is here too, along with a useful info-graphic of everything the food system does to get produce from where it’s grown to thee and me..
+— and yes, the @Rainmaker1973 image is there too, along with a useful info-graphic of everything the food system does to get produce from where it’s grown to thee and me.